Durant, Oklahoma: History

-Death of John Lee
+Lynching of John Lee

+John Lee was an African American man who was lynched on August 12, 1911, in Durant, Oklahoma.
+He was subjected to a brutal act of mob violence, denial of judicial due process, and the desecration of his body posthumously.
+The event is a reflection of the racial tensions and injustices prevalent in the United States during the early 20th century.

-The book Without Sanctuary : Lynching Photography in America by Twin Palms Publishers includes a photo from Durant on August 13, 1911 of a group of townspeople burning the body of an African American man name John Lee.
+The book Without Sanctuary: Lynching Photography in America by Twin Palms Publishers includes a photo from Durant on August 13, 1911, of a group of townspeople burning the body of an African American man named John Lee.

-According to the August 14 issue of the Durant Daily Democrat, Lee died at 11:15 p.m. at the hands of a posse of 500.
+The author of Without Sanctuary summarizes that, "According to the August 14 issue of the Durant Daily Democrat, Lee died at 11:15 p.m. at the hands of a posse of 500.
 An additional 1,500 citizens were estimated to have been involved in the manhunt.
 Reports indicate that Lee exchanged gunfire with his would-be captors until his ammunition was spent.
-The posse "calmly emptied their guns into his body."

-Lee was accused of a range of crimes, the most serious of which was the critical wounding of a white woman, Mrs. Redden Campbell.
+The posse "calmly emptied their guns into his body".
+Lee was accused of a range of crimes, the most serious of which was the critical wounding of a white woman, Mrs. Fanny Campbell.
 She identified the corpse as that of her assailant.
 Mrs. Campbell expired later the same day.
 The mob took John Lee's body to a vacant lot near the railroad tracks, where they built a pyre of gathered lumber and set the remains on fire.
 It burned from nine in the morning until late in the afternoon.
-All that remained were ashes and a "few charred parcels."
+All that remained were ashes and a "few charred parcels".
 Whites rioted throughout the town of Durant.
-The city's remaining blacks were warned "not to let the sun go down on them here."
+The city's remaining blacks were warned "not to let the sun go down on them here".
 All left by sunset.

-Rumors spread that blacks were organizing to return and avenge the death of John Lee.
-Durant's white citizens armed for the coming "race war."
+Rumors spread that blacks were organizing to return and avenge Lee's death.
+Durant's white citizens armed for the coming "race war".
 In several days, without additional violence, tensions calmed.